smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 Parameters in this group not discussed here are covered in detail in [IBM i LSAM Configuration](../configuration/configuration.md).

 It is very important to note that the first parameter, Keep socket open, should always be set to Y = yes.
 This parameter is carried over from past versions of the LSAM.
-In the past, there were certain limitations of both software and hardware that sometimes required the sockets communications link between the LSAM and OpCon/xps to start a new socket conversation for each transaction.
+In the past, there were certain limitations of both software and hardware that sometimes required the sockets communications link between the LSAM and OpCon to start a new socket conversation for each transaction.
 This was highly inefficient, although it did solve a problem where job scheduling transactions could be lost.
 SMA believes that these problems of the past have been solved by enhancements both from SMA and from the operating system vendors and hardware vendors.
 The interface is much more efficient if the socket communications link starts one conversation and uses that single conversation for a continuing, bi-directional flow of transactions.
 This parameter should never be changed without first consulting with SMA Support.

 There are three parameters that directly affect the second-by-second performance of the LSAM job scheduling communications server job (job SKTCMN, program CMNSKTR00):